tillbaum/pytiba/README.md

 in your current Revit-Project and clean it up.
 __Video:__ (https://youtu.be/rk5dsa-9PH0)

-### Copy Family-Types from other Projects to your current Project-Tool
+### Copy Family-Types from other Projects to your current Project
 Easily transfer/copy all needed FamilyTypes from other Projectfiles to your current Revit Projectfile.
 __Video:__ (https://www.youtube.com/watch?v=0MLAXWrOHQ8&t=2s)